 If you don’t mind spending $225, then the Motorola Moto E5 Plus is the best on this list.
 However, if you do mind that, look at LG K30 at about the same price or the cheaper LG Aristo 2 Plus, which despite mere 16GB ROM, is a good deal at just $150 or $6 per month for two years.
 Also, you can always opt for Samsung’s Galaxy J3 Star, which is basically the successor to the Galaxy J3 Prime.

-Clearly, there is no shortage of top-quality smartphones to be had from T-Mobile, and because the Pixel 2 handsets and OnePlus 5T are not available under the contract, your best choice may come in the form of an unlocked device.
-However, that’s not to say contract options are not cool, as Samsung’s Galaxy S9, Galaxy S9+, the S8/S8+ and Note 8 offer you plenty in the range of $600-$950.
+Clearly, there is no shortage of top-quality smartphones to be had from T-Mobile and given that the OnePlus 6T is now available through the carrier, your best choice may not have to come in the form of an unlocked device.
+Besides the 6T, Samsung’s Galaxy Note 9, Galaxy S9, Galaxy S9+, the S8/S8+ and Note 8 offer you plenty in the range of $600-$950.